DebashisMajumder/Attendance-System/README.md

 The camera does not run the face-recognition pipeline itself.
 Its responsibility is limited to **Capture → Upload**, keeping the embedded device lightweight while the more computationally intensive machine-learning processing remains on the server.

-### Raspberry Pi / Embedded Controller

-A Raspberry Pi Zero 2 W can act as the hardware-side controller, responsible for:

-- Managing communication between hardware components
-- Receiving fingerprint events
-- Controlling the camera trigger
-- Initiating the five-frame capture process
-- Communicating with the server
-- Sending the fingerprint enrollment ID and captured images

-This separates embedded hardware operations from machine-learning inference.

 ---